AlphaSmart

 Desktop computers and copy machines obliterated typing and stenographic pools starting in the 1970s.
 Eliminating those pools transformed the nature of office work, and the role of women in the workplace changed dramatically.
 Women in the office today are far more numerous and significant than they were in the 40s, 50s, and 60s when most were typists, stenographers, and secretaries.

 Did the replacement of typing and stenography with copy machines and desktop computers drag women kicking and screaming to become technicians, managers, and executives?
 Or did the desire of women for greater agency inspire machines that replaced typists and stenographers?
-You may prefer chickens or eggs but we’re still talking poultry.
+You may prefer chickens or eggs but the change occurred.
 The workplace of Mad Men is gone.

-The disappearance of typing pools shows how genAI will change the job market, although crystal ball weather is always cloudy.
+The disappearance of typing pools suggests how genAI will change the job market, although the weather in crystal balls is always cloudy.

 Some kinds of desk work will change radically.
-The ubiquity of computer network based communications (the internet and the world wide web) has flooded us with words.
+The ubiquity of computer network based communications (the internet, the world wide web, and social media) has flooded us with words.
 Has the inundation improved or degraded written discourse?
 Opinions differ.
-There’s good writing on the internet, bad writing, and, predictably, a ton of mediocre writing, good enough to convey its intended message, but not of much merit in itself.
+There’s good writing on the internet, bad writing, and, predictably, a ton of mediocre writing, which is good enough to convey its intended message, but not of much merit in itself.

 Starting in about 2000, some people have made a living producing mediocre network content.
 They write coherent and passable paragraphs about any subject, not unlike typists and stenographers who transformed anything dictated to them into words on paper.
 Some of these folks are being replaced by ChatGPT.
 Since using tools like ChatGPT is cheap and easy, more will be replaced.